Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Anybody else have any unlikely places we may be picking up nasty bugs without thinking about it that you'd like to share?

 A wonderful tip was posted about not picking up reading material in a doctor's office to avoid germs.
-That jarred my memory about a tip I read in Reader's Digest about always using your own pen.
+Reader's Digest suggested always using your own pen.
 Pens have so many germs, and you can really cut down on catching colds and the flu by avoiding pens that other people have used.
 I always have a few in my purse.